Neuromotor Exercise Training

 FALL PREVENTION FOR OLDER CLIENTS

-* Quantity and Quality of Exercise for Developing and Maintaining Cardiorespiratory, Musculoskeletal and Neuromotor Fitness in Apparently Healthy Adults: Guidance for prescribing Exercise.
+* Quantity and Quality of Exercise for Developing and Maintaining Cardiorespiratory, Musculoskeletal and Neuromotor Fitness in Apparently Healthy Adults: Guidance for Prescribing Exercise.

 Interested in becoming a personal trainer